Article

 Figure 2: Technical Indicators – Moving Averages

-Beyond candlestick patterns, technical traders utilize a vast array of technical indicators to support trading decisions.
+Beyond candlestick patterns, technical traders have access to a vast array of technical indicators to support trading decisions.

 Moving averages are the most widely used technical indicator.
 Many strategies incorporate one or more moving averages.
-A simple moving average strategy could be: "Buy when price stays above the 50-period exponential moving average (EMA); Sell when price falls below the 50 EMA".
+A simple moving average strategy might be: "Buy when price stays above the 50-period exponential moving average (EMA); sell when price falls below the 50 EMA".

-Moving average crossovers are another popular indicator.
-For example, a strategy might be to buy when the 10-period moving average crosses above the 50-period moving average.
+Moving average crossovers are also popular.
+For instance, a trader might buy when the 10-period moving average crosses above the 50-period moving average.

-Higher-period moving averages carry more significance.
-For instance, price crossing above or below a 100- or 200-period moving average is typically considered more meaningful than crossing a 5-period moving average.
+Longer-period moving averages carry more weight.
+For example, price crossing above or below a 100- or 200-period moving average is generally considered more significant than crossing a 5-period moving average.

-Daily pivot points, which also identify multiple support and resistance levels, are widely used to pinpoint price levels for trade entries and exits.
-Pivot points often mark key support/resistance or range boundaries.
-Breakouts above or below these levels are interpreted as signals for significant price moves in the breakout direction.
+Daily pivot points, which also identify multiple support and resistance levels, are widely used to pinpoint potential trade entry and exit levels.
+Pivot points often coincide with key support/resistance or range-bound trading zones.
+A price breakout through the pivot and associated levels is often interpreted as a strong directional move.

 Pivot points and their support/resistance levels are calculated using the previous trading day’s high, low, open, and close prices.

-Fibonacci levels are another essential tool in technical analysis.
-Fibonacci, a 12th-century mathematician, developed ratios that are popular among traders for identifying trade opportunities, entries, and profit targets during trends.
+Fibonacci levels are another essential tool.
+Fibonacci, a 12th-century mathematician, developed ratios that are widely applied in technical analysis.
+These ratios help identify trade entry points and profit targets during trending markets.

 Many technical indicators automatically calculate and overlay Fibonacci levels on charts.